 Quarantine cooking and baking have been a popular trend and coping mechanism for people to overcome anxiety and boredom amid pandemic-induced lockdowns.
 If you’ve got excellent feedback from your first customers (your family), why not monetize your new hobby and earn extra cash?
 Work your magic in the kitchen and show off your signature dishes and pastries from minimalist cakes, artisanal bread, classic lasagna, and even home-cooked Filipino favorites like chicken adobo or pinakbet!
 Create a Facebook and Instagram page for your online bakery or food shop where you can advertise your business and take advance orders.
 You can also deliver ready-to-eat weekly meal plans for folks who are looking for healthy and delicious food but don’t have the time to cook.
 For those who love beverages, gourmet teas and coffees also appeal to a certain market.
 Just make sure that you’re offering something unique and innovative for your products to stand out from the rest.

 Gone are the days when blogging was just a pastime for writers or a virtual diary where we share our personal musings.
 It has become a powerful marketing tool and a profitable online business that can help you earn a lucrative income without leaving the house.
 As a blogger, choose to write something that you are passionate about like travel, beauty, fashion, or sports.
 It is very important to gain a loyal following of readers and drive traffic to your blog by knowing your niche and writing top-tier content.
-Using a search engine optimization (SEO) strategy is also an advantage.
-You can make money through sponsored blog posts, Google AdSense, affiliate marketing, and product selling on this platform.
+Content originality also plays a key role in driving organic traffic to your blog.
+Thus, always check the originality of your blog with a reliable originality checker.
+This will help you ensure the uniqueness and originality of your blog’s content before its publication.

 Chances are you’ve been channeling your inner Marie Kondo lately because of the community quarantine.
 If you’re not yet done decluttering your home, use this opportunity to get rid of the things that you don’t need anymore, and sell these secondhand items online.
 Look into your closet and garage for your used belongings that are good as new.
 Perhaps your kids have outgrown their baby clothes, shoes, and toys, and you want to find them a new owner.
 That way, you can clean and make space in your house while earning extra bucks through your online business!
 Make your own social media page where you can post photos and descriptions of your preloved clothes, books, furniture, appliances, video games, and other stuff.
 You can also transact through e-commerce platforms like Carousell or create a product listing on Facebook Marketplace.
 There’s no need for a physical store so it’s very convenient for you and the buyer!